HarvardOpenData/propublica-data/README.md

 To open the Jupyter notebooks, run `jupyter notebook` in your terminal.
 A browser tab will pop open; click on a notebook to open it.

 To run our final script, use `python propublica.py`.

+## About

+This is a project of the [Harvard Open Data Project](http://harvard-open-data-project.github.io/), a student-faculty collaboration dedicated to opening and analyzing Harvard data to empower our community members to improve campus life.